transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 The mark of distinction (¬) remains the engine of form, but its interpretation is enriched by the transimmanent context:

 * **Distinction, Not Separation:** The mark creates *distinctions*, but these distinctions are not *absolute separations*.
-They are more like waves *as* the ocean – distinct forms that are expressions of, not separate from, the experiential field.
+They are more like distinct forms that are expressions of, not separate from, the experiential field.
 This aligns with the transimmanent principle of *Interconnectedness*.
 * **The Paradox of the Mark:** The very act of distinguishing The Gap (—) is itself a representation, a *marking* of the unmarkable.
 This highlights the inherent paradox of using language to point beyond language.
 It's a meta-demonstration of The Gap itself.
 * **The Unmarked State:** The unmarked state, ɔ, the starting point of *Laws of Form*, is not identical to τ but rather functions as a formal representation within the system.
 Though conditionally τ ≡ ɔ in the absence of all distinctions, they immediately diverge once any distinction appears, with ɔ becoming a representation within the formal system while τ remains unrepresentable by formal operations.